 STEP 1 – KNIT STITCH

-In Russian knitting, we knit stitches through the back loop.
+In Eastern knitting, we knit stitches through the back loop.

 1.1.
 With the working yarn at the back of the work, insert the tip of the right needle into a stitch from right to left.